raine/ghtool/README.md

 [![Crates.io][crates-badge]][crates-url]
 ![rust][build-badge]

-`ghtool` is a CLI tool designed to simplify your interaction with GitHub Actions, particularly when it comes to checking for test failures, linting issues, and build errors.
+`ghtool` is a CLI tool designed to simplify interaction with GitHub Actions, particularly when it comes to checking for test failures, linting issues, and build errors.
 It provides aggregated view of these issues without having to manually go through logs or GitHub's user interface.
 This is especially helpful in large codebases where tests are distributed across multiple jobs.

 <img width="75%" src="https://github.com/raine/ghtool/assets/11027/1c558ae1-7545-4891-bcd5-1a2c37b1b927" />